YousufRaza0/Random-Password-Generator-/README.md

-# Random-Password-Generator-
+# Random-Password-Generator-🔐

+Description:

-The Random Password Generator is a secure tool for creating strong, random passwords.
-Users can customize the length and include options like uppercase letters, numbers, and special characters, ensuring optimal security for online accounts.
+The Random Password Generator is a secure tool built with HTML, CSS, and JavaScript for creating strong, customizable passwords.
+Features:

+    Generates passwords with customizable length.
+    Includes options for uppercase, lowercase, numbers, and special characters.
+    Copy feature for convenience.

+How to Use:

+    Open the app in your browser.
+    Select your desired password settings (length, characters).
+    Click "Generate" to create a random password.
+    (Optional) Copy the password for use.